 Demeaned, suspended, expelled ..."teached."
 Why are so many students, especially African American boys, not fulfilling their potential?
 Why do we still have a race-based "achievement gap" in the U.S.?
 TEACHED is a series of short films examining these and related issues.
 Produced by Loudspeaker Films, TEACHED is a non-profit project sponsored by the International Documentary Association.
 It is complimented by our web interview series On the Loudspeaker.

 + Kelly Amis, Producer, Director & Editor

 After graduating from Georgetown University, Kelly taught in South Central Los Angeles as a charter corps member of Teach for America.
 She has an M.A. in Education Policy from Stanford University and researched the Australian education system as a Fulbright Scholar.
-In Washington, DC, Kelly worked for U.S. Senator Dianne Feinstein, Fight for Children, Cesar Chavez Charter Schools and Building Hope, which she helped design and launch.
-Since founding Loudspeaker Films in 2009, Kelly has won the Teach for America Social Innovation Award, the Rising Star Director's Award from the Canada International Film Festival and documentary awards from festivals including Harlem, Napa, Amsterdam, Houston, Humboldt and (In)Justice for All.
+In Washington, DC, Kelly worked for U.S. Senator Dianne Feinstein, Fight for Children and Building Hope, which she helped design and launch.
+Since founding Loudspeaker Films in 2009, Kelly has won the Teach for America Social Innovation Award, the Rising Star Director's Award from the Canada International Film Festival and numerous awards from international festivals including Harlem, Napa, Amsterdam, Williamsburg, Houston, Humboldt and (In)Justice for All.
 You can learn more about her work at LoudspeakerFilms.com, watch interviews here and here, and read some of her writing here and here.

 + Shaka Jamal Redmond, Cinematographer & Editor